Skip to content

 How to perform scan-to-BIM

-Stage 1: Project Planning
+Stage 1: Project planning

 Like any project, a scan-to-BIM project will require careful planning.
-Make time before work begins to talk with your client about their BIM plans.
+Make time before work begins to talk with your client about their BIM requirments.
 Discuss questions like their intended applications for the BIM and their accuracy requirements.
 Compile all this information into a scope of work (SoW).

 This will help prevent nasty surprises later in the project, and ensure that you and your client are on the same page.